Dialectic School Curriculum

 Enduring Understandings

-• The ancient Romans are no less human than we are, and conversations with the long dead—through the texts they left behind—deeply enrich our hearts and minds by transporting us out of the assumptions of our modern world.
+- The ancient Romans were no less human than we are, and conversations with the long dead—through the texts they left behind—deeply enrich our hearts and minds by transporting us out of the assumptions of our modern world.

-• To a native English speaker, Latin’s most challenging and distinctly foreign feature is its system of inflectional endings; thus, the chief objective of Latin 7 is mastery of the forms and uses of the five noun declensions.
+- To a native English speaker, Latin’s most challenging and distinctly foreign feature is its system of inflectional endings; thus, the chief objective of Latin 1A is mastery of the forms and uses of the noun declensions.

-• Though Latin 7 focuses on the Roman era, passages from the Vulgate Bible and other post-Roman Latin will be recited and sung, giving students a storehouse of things “true, honest, just, lovely, of good report” to draw upon for a lifetime.
+- Though Latin 1A focuses on the Roman era, passages from the Vulgate Bible and other post-Roman Latin will be recited and sung, giving students a storehouse of things “true, honest, just, lovely, of good report” (Phil.
+4:8, KJV) to draw upon for a lifetime.

 Normally taken in 8th grade

-The study of the Latin language, which has for centuries been regarded as the cornerstone of classical education, furnishes students with the tools they need to acquaint themselves with great men of the past who have exerted such a tremendous influence over the shape and character of life in the modern western world.
+The study of the Latin language, which has for centuries been regarded as one of the pillars of classical education, furnishes students with the tools they need to acquaint themselves with great men of the past who have exerted such a tremendous influence over the shape and character of life in the modern western world.

 Enduring Understandings